Navigation design basics for Windows apps

 Use the right controls

 Once you've decided on a page structure, you need to decide how users navigate through those pages.
-UWP provides a variety of navigation controls to help ensure a consistent, reliable navigation experience in your app.
+XAML provides a variety of navigation controls to help ensure a consistent, reliable navigation experience in your app.

 With few exceptions, any app that has multiple pages uses a frame.
 Typically, an app has a main page that contains the frame and a primary navigation element, such as a navigation view control.
 When the user selects a page, the frame loads and displays it.